 - Consider both current and future requirements when selecting a public cloud IaaS solution and build them into your contract.

-Launch the public cloud IaaS project and collect requirements
+Guided Implementation #1 - Launch the public cloud IaaS project and collect requirements

-Select a public cloud IaaS solution
+Guided Implementation #2 - Select your public cloud IaaS solution

-Plan the public cloud IaaS implementation
+Guided Implementation #3 - Plan your public cloud IaaS implementation

 Book Your Workshop

 Onsite workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

 Module 1: Launch the Public Cloud IaaS Project and Collect Requirements